Best Stockholm`s Nature Reserves. Part II

 Örskär Lighthouse is still in operation and the Swedish Meteorological and Hydrological Institute (SMHI) has a weather station on the island. Örskär is mentioned every day in the maritime weather forecast on Swedish Radio.

 The island has several habitats with barren archipelago nature with sea buckthorn, pine forest and marshes along the shoreline.
-The island’s western part has a landscape influenced by the early farmes.
+The island’s western part has a landscape influenced by the early farms.

-If You found this article intresting, please visit our blog where you will learn more about Scandinavian nature, lifestyle and our company.
+If You found this article interesting, please visit our blog where you will learn more about Scandinavian nature, lifestyle and our company.